Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Data

 The PISN, ILOT, CART, and uLens-BSR classes were used as the anomaly class in the aforementioned PLAsTiCC challenge.
-We deemed that these classes along with kilonovae were too poorly understood to be used as a model class in this work (however, see \citet{Chatterjee2021} for a novel method of detecting kilonovae using photometry and contextual information).
-We also decided that AGN would be difficult to model with our approach because of their wide variability.
-For this reason, and because most AGN would be quickly identified by a survey such as LSST, we decided to not include AGN as a model class in this work.
-Thus, we have trained models for the SNe Ia, SNe Ibc, SNe II, SLSNe, and TDE classes, and identify anomalies with respect to each of these classes throughout this work.
+We deemed that these classes along with kilonovae were too poorly understood to be used as a model class in this work (see \citet{Chatterjee2021} for a novel method of detecting kilonovae using photometry and contextual information).
+We also decided that AGN would be too difficult to model with our approaches because of their wide variability, and thus do not use them as one of the model classes.

+We have trained models for the SNIa, SNIbc, SNII, SLSN, and TDE classes, and identify anomalies with respect to each of these classes throughout this work.
 We split the total set of transients for each model class into two parts: 80\% for the \textit{training set} and 20\% for the \textit{testing set}, respectively.
 The \textit{training set} is used to train the model that predicts future fluxes, while the \textit{testing set} is used to test the performance of the model.
-We also apply our methods to transients from each of the test classes (kilonova, AGN, PISN, ILOT, CART, and uLens-BSR) and evaluate how well we can identify these as anomalies.
+We also apply our methods to transients from each of the anomaly classes (kilonova, AGN, PISN, ILOT, CART, and uLens-BSR) and evaluate how well we can identify these as anomalies.
+While AGN are not rare, we still include them as one of the anomaly classes in order to understand how our methods will respond to any AGN that are not quickly identified by other methods.